How to Create and Measure Public Value for Public Service Media

 Overview

-1) Defining and operationalizing public value;
+1) Defining public value;

 2) Assessing and measuring value to demonstrate impact;

-3) Developing suitable organizational strategies and narratives.
+3) Developing suitable frameworks and narratives.

 These are the three key steps to develop a suitable definition and related measurement framework of PSM’s value that can be used internally and externally to demonstrate the positive impact that each organization brings at an individual, industry, and societal level.